 Place the cake on a cooling rack, over a parchment lined baking sheet and pour the ganache over the cake.
 See my instagram or Craftsy class for instructions on how to pour it into a perfectly smooth sheet.
 Allow to sit several minutes before moving, then refrigerate the cheesecake still on the rack.
 Run a knife or spatula under the cake and move to a serving plate.
 Keep refrigerated until ready to cut and serve.

 Thank you to Maida Heatter for graciously sharing her wisdom and this recipe.
-Thank you to her publisher Little, Brown and Company for sending the book and doing this giveaway!
+Thank you to her publisher Little, Brown and Company for sending the book!